NLP 8505

 - Required: Camel Tools Documentation [CTD].

-- Required: Selected papers from NLP literature, see (evolving) schedule.
+- Required: Selected papers from NLP literature.

 Grading